Hobo-Hilly/SecurityPlus/Identity-Access-Management/Account-Management-AccountTypes/README.md

 - non repudiation

 - Confidentiality, integrity and availability.
 But the fourth one here, there is a fourth one here, and it's kinda a cousin to the CIA triad.
 That's non repudiation.
-And what that means is that if you remember from like IPsec, our IPsec shows, I wanna make sure that any action that happens, right?
+And what that means is that if you remember from like IPsec, our IPsec shows, I wanna make sure that any action that happens.
 Can stay associated with the person or the entity in this case, a service account if we're talking about that.
 Stays associated with the person that did it.

 EX: Companies will have one account that 50 people(multiple people) use so if the account is ever flagged for suspicious activity you have no idea who did it